 You should not go all out to please everyone – finding a niche market is the best way for boutiques; you cannot serve all the people – unless you have the budget of an Amazon.

 If you are going to start in a residential colony with mostly retired population you are not likely to be successful with a boutique selling cool funky clothes.

 Think about what your customer want rather than what you like.

 If something sells, it is in demand and you can start selling that.
 Do what the successful one does – one trick that most business experts vouch for is to begin selling what already sells.

-If there is a demand it means that they will buy from you too – you should increase the value proposition of the product – give them better quality that what is in the market
+If there is a demand it means that they will buy from you too – you should increase the value proposition of the product – give them better quality than what is in the market.

 I love this quote “Do not reinvent the wheel” – this is contrary to what I have always heard but it makes solid business sense.
 We are not all Steve Jobs to start a trend – following the herd is better in business for most people especially if you do not have money to spend (splurge) in marketing.